-The UN System Staff College (UNSSC), based in Turin, Italy, has designed, developed, delivered and evaluated learning courses, programmes and initiatives dedicated to United Nations (UN) personnel for over a decade, reaching on average 7,000 participants across the globe every year.
+The UN System Staff College (UNSSC), based in Turin, Italy, has designed, developed, delivered and evaluated learning courses, programmes and initiatives dedicated to United Nations (UN) personnel for over two decades.
 Through its programmes and services, the UNSSC aims to support United Nations organizations and their staff to develop the skills and competencies needed to meet the global challenges faced by the UN.

 The course participants are staff in UN organizations.
 They have a broad range of backgrounds, professional levels and expertise.
 They are also of a wide range of nationalities and cultural backgrounds, and serve in different duty stations across the globe.
-For more information about UNSSC offerings on the workshops / courses/programmes, please visit: www.unssc.org.
+For more information about UNSSC offerings on the workshops / courses/ programmes, please visit: www.unssc.org.